 Example:

-In the phone industry, people always argue about the quality of androids and iPhones.
+In the phone industry, people always argue about the quality of Androids and iPhones.
 In the sex industry, they fight about morality.
-Most times, SEOs argue about each Google update (as if they want the search engine driven by technology to remain stagnant).
+SEOs often argue about each Google update (as if they want the search engine driven by technology to remain stagnant).

 What is that one topic in your industry that people are talking about?
 What’s your opinion about it — a hill you will die on?
 Write and publish it.